Advanced Signal Analysis in Detecting Replay Attacks for Automatic Speaker Verification Systems: Introduction

+The finite Fourier transform \cite{Wong2011} served as the cornerstone in signal processing to analyze the frequency composition of discrete-time signals.
+While effective in many applications, including speech dereverberation (weighted prediction error) \cite{5547558} and speaker verification (mel-frequency cepstral coefficients) \cite{Kinnunen2004}, spectra with a linear scale may not be optimal (spectra calculated by constant Q transform (CQT) \cite{TODISCO2017516}) to capture the desired characteristics from signals.

+Previous research \cite{Lee2211:Detecting} has demonstrated that collecting autocorrelation data from both temporal (single spectral signal) and spatial (audio channels) domains in the same time effectively captures replay attacks, which present unique challenges compared to synthetic or converted speech detection in automatic speaker verification (ASV) systems.
+Yet the proposed feature---temporal autocorrelation of speech (TAC)---is not compatible with nonlinear spectra that are calculated by established methods such as melspectrogram \cite{brian_mcfee-proc-scipy-2015}; TAC is calculated from complex spectra.

-Spoofed and fake speech detection systems are spoofing countermeasures introduced into ASV systems in order to protect them from spoofing attacks.
-A challenge series \cite{wu15e_interspeech, kinnunen17_interspeech, wang2020asvspoof, yamagishi21_asvspoof}, called ASVspoof is conceived to foster the development of countermeasures in order to protect ASV systems from spoofing attacks.
-ASVspoof first focussed on the spoofing attacks with synthetic and converted speech \cite{wu15e_interspeech}, and then give attention to the spoofing attacks with replayed speech \cite{kinnunen17_interspeech}.
-The challenge series continues to address spoofing attacks with replayed speech as a separate task \cite{wang2020asvspoof, yamagishi21_asvspoof}.
+Meanwhile, a series of challenges, named ASVspoof \cite{wu15e_interspeech, kinnunen17_interspeech, todisco19_interspeech, yamagishi21_asvspoof}, is established to promote the development of countermeasures to protect ASV systems from spoofing attacks.
+ASVspoof first focused on attacks with synthetic and converted speech \cite{wu15e_interspeech}, then paid attention to replay attacks \cite{kinnunen17_interspeech}.
+Since ASVspoof 2019 \cite{WANG2020101114}, the challenge addresses replay attacks as the physical access (PA) task, and it remained a separate task in ASVspoof 2021 \cite{10155166}.

-Replayed speech detection is a different task to the synthetic and converted speech detection, it is the most accessible speech data for spoofing attacks against ASV systems.
-A replay attack can be easily achieved with the collected recording, and the quality of replayed speech is determined by the hardware and the recording environment; clean environment make the recording free from reverberation and high quality hardware produce replayed speech close to genuine speech \cite{delgado:hal-01880206}.
-In my previous study \cite{Lee2211:Detecting}, I successfully implemented a state-of-the-arts replayed speech detection system~\footnote{\url{https://github.com/shihkuanglee/RD-LCNN}} \cite{lavrentyeva19_interspeech}, and solved the development set of ASVspoof 2019 physical access (PA) database by using the temporal autocorrelation of speech~\footnote{\url{https://github.com/shihkuanglee/TAC}}.

-In this paper, a group of finite sequences and its variants are proposed for three new signal analysis methods, namely Arbitrary Discrete Fourier Analysis (ADFA), Mel-scale Discrete Fourier Analysis (MDFA) and constant Q Analysis (CQA).
-Effectiveness of new signal analysis methods were validated with a replayed speech detection benchmark (i.e., the ASVspoof 2019 Physical Access) along with a state-of-the-art model.
+This study\footnote{This study is derived from my unpublished manuscript.}\cite{lee2024arbitrary} introduces novel signal analysis methods---arbitrary analysis (AA), mel scale analysis (MA), and constant Q analysis (CQA)---that are inspired by the calculation of the Fourier inversion formula; new insights on signal analysis that are relevant to replay speech detection are presented through alternative sinusoidal sequence groups.
+The efficacy of the proposed methods is shown by: \begin{enumerate} \item Successful integration with TAC \item Superior performance of systems incorporated them \item Desired characteristics captured by them \end{enumerate}